 Michael Lea-Smith, Fraud Education Specialist, CYBG

 With over 13 years counter fraud experience, specialising in security document verification and organisation fraud contagion I now work to highlight the risks we all face to the modern day threat that is fraud.
-With a clear understanding of the hidden industry that is fraud and cyber enabled threats, its my job to remove the natural human tendency to trust, and replace it with a carefully considered, logical, and risk adverse approach when it comes to you, your money, and your data.
+With a clear understanding of the hidden industry that is fraud and cyber enabled threats, its my job to remove the natural human tendency to trust, and replace it with a carefully considered, logical, and risk averse approach when it comes to you, your money, and your data.

-- Real world case studies
+- Some real world case studies

 - Examine the exploits of a highly success fraudster